-The Tax Cuts and Jobs Act (HR 1, “TCJA”) established a brand new tax deduction for owners of pass-through businesses.
+The Tax Cuts and Jobs Act (TCJA), the massive tax reform law that took effect in 2018, established a new tax deduction for owners of pass-through businesses.
 Pass-through owners who qualify can deduct up to 20% of their net business income from their income taxes, reducing their effective income tax rate by 20%.
-This deduction begins for 2018 and is scheduled to last through 2025—that is, it will end on January 1, 2026 unless extended by Congress.
+This deduction began in 2018 and is scheduled to last through 2025—that is, it will end on January 1, 2026, unless Congress extends it.

-You have to have a pass-through business to qualify for this deduction.
-A pass-through business is any business that is owned and operated through a pass-through business entity.
-This includes any business that is a:
+You must have a pass-through business to qualify for this deduction.
+A "pass-through business" is any business that is owned and operated through a pass-through business entity, which includes any business that is:

 To determine your pass-through deduction, you must first figure your total taxable income for the year (not counting the pass-through deduction).
-This is your total taxable income from all sources (business, investment, and job income) minus deductions, including the standard deduction ($12,000 for singles and $24,000 for marrieds filing jointly in 2018).
+This is your total taxable income from all sources (business, investment, and job income) minus deductions, including the standard deduction ($13,850 for singles; $27,700 for marrieds in 2023).
 You must have positive taxable income to take the pass-through deduction.

 Moreover, the deduction can never exceed 20% of your taxable income.